m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 - xm_escalate.js function re-written
 - xMatters install workflow added to automate parts of Twilio service creation
 - Fixed an install script bug causing undefined for all Twilio functions.
+- Added a new setting (escLevels) to limit the number/level of escalations that the system will call.

 <kbd>
   <img src="https://github.com/xmatters/xMatters-Labs/raw/master/media/disclaimer.png">